intel/device-modeling-language/doc/1.4/language.md

 if (m() + i == 13) { ... }
 ```

-Method calls can be used to initialize multiple simultaneously declared
-variables, e.g.:
+A method call (even if it is throwing or has multiple return values) can be used
+as an initializer in any context that accepts non-constant initializers; i.e.,
+in [assignment statements](#assignment-statements) (as shown above), [local
+variable declarations](#local-statements), and [return
+statements](#return-statements).
+For example:
 ```
-// declare multiple variables, and
-// initialize them from one method call local (int i, uint8 j) = m(e1);
+// declare multiple variables, and initialize them from one method call local (int i, uint8 j) = m(e1);

+// Propagate all return values from a method call as the return values of the
+// caller.
+return m(e1)
 ```

 ### After Statements